TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 1. The South Pole button and info-hover as it is presented to users

 2. An overview that includes the checkout screen

-3. The minimal button design

-4. Show off your impact with our widgets!

 == Changelog ==